go-gle/insta-follower-unfollower/README.md

 # insta-follower-unfollower
-Tiny script that lists users who are followed by u and not following you
+Tiny script that lists users who are followed by u and not following you (only for Safari).